 Product: Seasonal Capacity Sale – Winter Peak Planning Reserves.
 The capacity for this product is sourced from KyMEA’s agreement with the Electric Plant Board of the City of Paducah, Kentucky dba Paducah Power System (“PPS”) for the purchase of capacity and energy from the PPS gas-fired peaking generation facility (the “Facility”) located on Schneidman Road in the City of Paducah, Kentucky.
 Said agreement between KyMEA and PPS is referred to herein as the “PPA.”
 This product also includes the opportunity for Berea to schedule and purchase energy sourced from KyMEA’s portfolio of energy resources (including but not limited to the PPA) and/or available market purchases, pursuant to the terms of this Confirmation.

-Term: Five (5) Contract Years, with the first Contract Year beginning May 1, 2019, each succeeding Contract Year commencing on May 1, and the final Contract Year ending on April 30, 2024.
+Term: One (1) Contract Years, beginning May 1, 2019, annually renewable for successive one year terms for an additional four (4) years, each succeeding Contract Year commencing on May 1, and the final Contract Year ending on April 30, 2024.
+The Contract Year shall automatically renew for a successive one year term, unless on or before 60 days prior to the end of a Contract Year Berea provides written notification to KyMEA of its intent to terminate the Transaction and the Master Agreement.

 Contract Quantity: Ten megawatts (10 MW) of planning reserve capacity (as described above) to be provided in the months of January, February and March (each, a “Delivery Month”) of each Contract Year.